datatrail-jhu/01_chromebookintro/manuscript/02_suggestedapps.md

 # Suggested Applications

 In the last lesson, we discussed how to find web apps through the Google Play store.
-Here, we'll go step-by-step through how to download a web app.
+Here, we'll go step-by-step through how to install a web app.
 We'll then discuss a number of helpful web applications.
+These are some of the software that you will most likely be using to perform general tasks that data scientists have to do frequently.

 ### Downloading Web Applications